menu

 Another notable thing is that Branson is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.

-As is often the case in a small city, Branson doesn't have a public transportation system that people use for their commute.
+Branson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Branson is somewhat higher than in the average US city of 21.84%: 26.82% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Branson who are college-educated is somewhat higher than the average US community of 21.84%: 27.65% of adults in Branson have at least a bachelor's degree.

 Branson is a somewhat ethnically-diverse city.
 The people who call Branson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Branson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Branson include German, Irish, English, Italian, and European.
+Important ancestries of people in Branson include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Branson is English.
 Other important languages spoken here include Spanish and Langs. of India.